TERMS OF SERVICE

 We do not share your personal data with other people or organisations that are not directly linked to us except under the following circumstances:

 We may reveal your personal data to any law enforcement agency, court, regulator, government authority or other organisation if we are required to do so to meet a legal or regulatory obligation, or otherwise to protect our rights or the rights of anyone else.

 Any organisations which access your data in the course of providing services on our behalf will be governed by strict contractual restrictions to make sure that they protect your data and keep to all data privacy laws that apply.
 We may also independently audit these service providers to make sure that they meet our standards.

-Some of our webpages use social plug-ins from other organisations (such as the “Facebook Recommend” function, Twitter’s retweet function, Google+ function).
+Some of our webpages use social plug-ins from other organisations (such as the “Facebook Recommend” function, Twitter’s retweet function, or Google+ function).
 These other organisations may receive and use personal data about your visit to our sites.
 If you browse our site or view content on our apps, information they collect may be connected to your account on their site.
 For more information on how these organisations use personal data, please read their privacy policies.